gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/data_processing/index.md

 If your data set contains extreme outliers, you might try feature clipping, which caps all feature values above (or below) a certain value to fixed value.
 For example, you could clip all temperature values above 40 to be exactly 40.

 3. log scaling <br/>
-Log scaling is helpful when a handful of your values have many points, while most other values have few points.
+Log scaling is helpful when a handful of your values have many points, while most other values have few points (e.g. power law distribution).
 Log scaling changes the distribution, helping to improve linear model performance.

 4. z-score <br/>
 You use z-score to ensure your feature distributions have `mean = 0` and `std = 1`.